 Even when the stomach decompresses by stomach tube without surgery, experts recommend gastropexy surgery, which fixes the stomach to the body wall so it can’t twist.
 That prevents a recurrence of the condition in more than 90 percent of cases.

 Gastropexy surgery may be recommended as preventative, particularly in the Great Danes or other pups that have a family history of bloat.
 It can be done at the same time as spay or neuter surgery.
 Laparoscopic surgery techniques can make the procedure much less invasive and reduce recovery time.
-Basically, gastropexy intentionally creates a scar that when it heals fixes the stomach to the body wall. p>
+Basically, gastropexy intentionally creates a scar that, when it heals, fixes the stomach to the body wall.

-Dr. Glickman’s study showed that limiting water and exercise before and after meals, commonly recommended in the past, in fact, did not reduce the incidence of bloat.
+Dr. Glickman’s study showed that limiting water and exercise before and after meals, commonly recommended in the past, did not reduce the incidence of bloat.

 Multiple meal feedings of smaller quantities is a good idea, though.
 Don’t give pups a bucket of water they can bury their head in and suck down five gallons at one go.